ramseyjiang/go_mid_to_senior/puzzles/ratelimit/readme.md

    will attempt to withdraw a token from the bucket, if there are no tokens in the bucket, the service has reached its limit, otherwise, the request goes through.

-   Max Concurrency Rate Limiter Limits the number of active concurrent requests at any given time.
-If a rate limit is requested and the active count is less than the limit, the rate limit is immediately granted, otherwise the request must wait until a previously granted rate limit is finished.
-This means that we need to add the ability to release a rate limit token.
+   Token bucket limits the number of active concurrent requests at any given time before a token refresh.
+If a rate limit is requested and the active count is less than the limit, the rate limit is immediately granted, otherwise the request must wait until a token is refreshed.
+This means that a rate limit token is the throttle to control all requests.

-3. Fixed window Algorithm Windows are split upfront and each window has a counter.
-Each request increases the counter by one.
+3. Fixed window Algorithm Windows are split upfront and each window has a counter, each request increases the counter by one.
 Once the counter reaches the threshold, new requests are dropped until a new time window starts.
 This algorithm is easy to implement, but they are subject to spike at the edges of the window.
+The token expires time is the end time of current fixed window interval

-   Fixed Window Rate Limiter Specifies a fixed number of requests that can be processed in a given time window.
+   Fixed window Algorithm specifies a fixed number of requests that can be processed in a given time window.
 Once that limit is reached no more requests can be processed until the next window.
 Each request that occurs within the window time increments the counter until the limit is reached, then each subsequent request has to wait until the next available window.

 Rate limit should follow these steps below: